 - The presence of symptoms suggestive of HIV infection, HIV-negative or testing of HIV-positive antibodies with a p24 antigen and / or HIV-positive RNA (viral load) indeterminate.

 - In the absence of symptoms suggesting HIV infection, someone with a documented HIV-positive antibody test on the last 90 days, once a known date of exposure.

 Acute HIV infection:

 - Symptoms suggestive of HIV infection and HIV-positive antibody test but with a negative HIV assay

 - No symptoms, someone with a documented test of anti-HIV antibodies in the last 90-180 days since known the date of exposure to the virus.

 The study was partially prospective, that is, although most people were diagnosed with HIV because they had symptoms, the patients were followed up for a period of six months and any manifestation that gave rise to the thought of being a case of acute infection with the actual presence of HIV infection were observed, assisted and cataloged.

 There is no broad consensus on how to define "Typical acute HIV disease"And therefore the researchers in this study had to use their own definitions, taken from a search in the preexisting medical literature.

 They collected the seventeen symptoms and the two laboratory abnormalities most commonly found in the acute HIV infection and the most commonly reported symptom is fever, with one or more concurrent events in the 18 group of events and other conditions mentioned above or two or more of these conditions in the absence of fever.

 In addition to fever, the five main typical symptoms of acute HIV infection used for this study were elevated liver enzymes, malaise and fatigue, pharyngitis (sore throat), rash, and swollen lymph nodes.
 Weight loss with no apparent cause, headaches, muscle and joint pain and low platelet count were the "top five" in other studies.

 Early Atypical HIV Infections were then classified as:

-- An opportunistic disease that defines AIDS.
+- An opportunistic disease defining AIDS.
 (Translator's note: tuberculosis for example, or recurrent vaginal candidiasis, in a typically female example).